Managing-Library-Mobile-App/Backend/SETUP.md

 To run the app using docker, use:
 $env:DB_TYPE="prod"; docker-compose up --build

+# DOCKER SETUP FOR DEVELOPMENT
+To run the app using docker, use:
+$env:DB_TYPE="dev"; docker-compose up --build

 # DOCKER SETUP FOR E2E TESTS
 To run the app using docker, use:
 $env:DB_TYPE="e2e_tests"; docker-compose up --build